petesass/OrgToolsPlus/README.md

 # OrgTools
-set of python scripts used to optimize organization of file systems
+set of python scripts used to optimize organization of file systems + *some fun tools!*

 created out of __necessity__ and __curiosity__.